eriakul/Complexity_Science_Project_1/reports/draft_report.md

 # Extension

 To test the effectiveness of vaccination at creating herd immunity, we added random vaccination to the model.
 A configurable fraction of the population is randomly selected to be "vaccinated".
-In accordance with the CDC's findings [cite], vaccinations are about 40% effective, so 40% of individuals selected to be vaccinated are made immune (placed in the Recovered state).
+In accordance with the CDC's findings [cite], vaccinations are about 40% effective, so 40% of individuals selected to be vaccinated are made immune by placing them in the Recovered state.

-We ran [some number] simulations with varying fractions infected, and in each simulation tested whether the infection spread to 50% of the susceptible population.
+We ran 22,528 simulations with varying fractions vaccinated, and in each simulation tested whether the infection spread to 50% of the susceptible population before it died out.
+The results of the simulations are presented in figure foo.

 [ Graph goes here ]